-Fresh green beans are most a delicious vegetable, tasting little like their canned cousins.
+Fresh green beans are a delicious vegetable.
 They are high in many nutrients and vitamins, such as Thiamin, Riboflavin, Niacin, Vitamin B6, Calcium, Iron, Magnesium, Phosphorus, Potassium, and Copper.
 Fresh green beans are a wonderful food to add for fiber, Vitamins K, C, A, and Manganese.

-They have very little sodium and zero saturated fat and cholesterol.
+They have very little sodium and zero saturated fat or cholesterol.
 Green beans also are a natural source of vegetable protein.
 Additionally, they contain Zea-xanthin which provides antioxidant support to the eyes; studies show that it may help to prevent macular degeneration.
-Fresh green beans also are a great source of folates, which are necessarily in early pregnancy to prevent certain birth defects.
+Fresh green beans also are a great source of folates, which are necessary for early pregnancy to prevent certain birth defects.

-Green beans taste great, also.
+Green beans also taste great.
 Baking or dehydrating them at low temperatures brings out their natural sweetness.
 Making them crisp satisfies the desire for crunch.
 These healthy snacks can replace crackers and chips, which are high in calories and fat.
 My friend Monsieur Doughboy says to enjoy them.

 The ones I saw in the market for six dollars were still bright green and not shriveled, but I just cannot figure out how they did that.
 Mine are brown and wrinkled, no matter what I do to them.
 But they still taste great.

 |Prep time||Cook time||Ready in||Yields|

 - fresh green beans, as many as desired